StaZhu/enable-chromium-hevc-hardware-decoding/README.md

 ## Change Log

+`2022-05-13` Add HEVC Test page

-`2022-05-10` Update Readme, add more special of the hardware support and GPU models
+`2022-05-10` Update README, add more special detail of the hardware support and GPU models

-`2022-05-05` Add support for MSP & Rext on macOS, and fix the issue that some HDR & rec709 Main10 video can't be hw decoded on Windows
+`2022-05-05` Add support for MSP & Rext on macOS, and fix the issue that some HDR & Rec.709 Main10 video can't be hw decoded on Windows

 `2022-04-27` Replace to `git am` patch

-`2022-04-24` Support chinese readme
+`2022-04-24` Support chinese README

 `2022-04-21` Add Crbug trace

-`2022-04-20` Modify readme
+`2022-04-20` Modify README

 `2022-04-19` Initial commit